Prostanoids: Prostaglandins, Prostacyclins

 Prostaglandin precursors and products

 Prostaglandins PGE1, PGE2 and PGE3 are derived from 8c,11c,14c-eicosatrienoic (dihomo-γ-linolenic), 5c,8c,11c,14c-eicosatetraenoic (arachidonic) and 5c,8c,11c,14c,17c-eicosapentaenoic acids, respectively.
-Of these, PGE2 is detected most often, and it is involved in innumerable physiological processes.
+Of these, PGE2 is detected most often, and it participates in innumerable physiological processes.
 Dihomo-prostaglandins derived from adrenic acid (22:4(n-6) have been found in cell preparations, but no such metabolites are produced from docosahexaenoic acid (DHA).

 Prostanoids are sometimes grouped somewhat simplistically according to their main physiological actions in cells, i.e., prostaglandins with an involvement in pro-inflammatory processes mainly, prostacyclins which reduce inflammation, and thromboxanes with the related but often opposing roles of platelet aggregation and vasoconstriction.